MaheshAneraye/chatbuddy/README.md

       sudo apt install python3-pillow -y

 step 5:
       That was pretty simple, right?
 Now let's make the App live.
-We just need to start the server now and then we can start using our simple todo App.
+We just need to start the server now and then we can start using our App.
 Start the server by following command: python3 manage.py runserver 0.0.0.0:8000
       And It's Done...